fermyon/spin/tests/runtime-tests/README.md

 The following service types are supported:
 * Python services (a python script ending in the .py file extension)
+* Docker services (a docker file ending in the .Dockerfile extension)

+When looking to add a new service, always prefer the Python based service as it's generally much quicker and lighter weight to run a Python script than a Docker container.
+Only use Docker when the service you require is not possible to achieve in cross platform way as a Python script.

 ## When do tests pass?